zorael/kameloso/README.md

 There are a few Windows caveats.

-* Web URL lookup, including the web titles and Reddit plugins, may not work out of the box with secure HTTPS connections due to the default installation of `dlang-requests` not finding the correct libraries.
+* Web URL lookup, including the web titles and Reddit plugins, will not work out of the box with secure HTTPS connections due to missing libraries.
+Download a light installer from [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html) and install **to system libraries**, and it should no longer warn on program start.
+* Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
 Unsure of how to fix this.
-Normal HTTP access should work fine.
-* Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
-Unsure of how to enable this.
-* Use in Cygwin terminals without compiling the aforementioned `cygwin` build configuration will be unpleasant.
+* Use in Cygwin terminals without compiling the aforementioned `cygwin` configuration will be unpleasant (terminal output will be broken).
 Normal `cmd` and Powershell consoles are not affected and can be used with any configuration.

 # How to use

+## Configuration

-The bot needs the services account name of the administrator(s) of the bot, and/or one or more home channels to operate in.
+The bot needs the services account name of one or more administrators of the bot, and/or one or more home channels to operate in.
 It cannot work without having at least one of the two, so you need to generate and edit a configuration file before starting.

 ```bash
 $ ./kameloso --writeconfig
 ```

+A new `kameloso.conf` will be created in a directory dependent on your platform.

+* Linux: `~/.config/kameloso` (alternatively where `$XDG_CONFIG_HOME` points)
+* MacOS: `$HOME/Library/Application Support/kameloso`
+* Windows: `%LOCALAPPDATA%\kameloso`
+* Other unexpected platforms: fallback to current working directory

-Open the new `kameloso.conf` in a text editor and fill in the fields.
-Additional resource files will have been created as well; for instance, see `users.json` for where to enter whitelisted (and blacklisted) account names.
+Open the file in there in a text editor and fill in the fields.
+Peruse it to get an idea of the features available.

-If you enter an authentification password (`authPassword`) and then regenerate the file, the password will be encoded into **Base64** format.
-Mind that this does not mean it's encrypted!
-It just makes it less easy to tell what the password is at a mere glance.

-Once the bot has joined a home channel, it's ready.
-Mind that you need to authorise yourself with services with an account listed as an administrator in the configuration file to make it listen to anything you do.
-Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its white- and blacklists.
+### Command-line arguments

+You can override some configuration file entries with arguments on the command line, listed by calling the program with `--help`.
+If you specify some and also add `--writeconfig` it will save these changes to the file so you don't have to repeat them, without having to manually edit the configuration file.

 ```bash
 $ ./kameloso \